tsduck/tsduck/scripts/README.txt

   pre-requisite packages to build TSDuck on Windows.
 Alternatively, the individual install-*.ps1 scripts can be used for each product.

+- install-tsduck.ps1 : a sample script which downloads and installs TSDuck.
+  It can be used by other projects which need TSDuck.

 - WindowsPowerShell.reg : A registry file which add definitions to run a PowerShell script by double-clicking on it (the default action is to edit script files with notepad).